anyicomplex/anyicomplex/README.md

 #include "anyicomplex.h"

 int main(int argc, char **argv) {
-    anyi::destroy("Because of some force majeure, I will withdraw from the internet for a period of time, may come back someday, or may not forever.");
+    anyi::destroy("Because of some force majeure, \n"
+                  "I will withdraw from the internet for a period of time, \n" "may come back someday, or may not forever.");
     return -1;
     anyi::say("Contact me:\n"
               "Discord label: anyicomplex#8499\n"